Momentum-Team-15/notes/django-front-end.md

 ## URLs

 Django URLs are listed in the `urls.py` file and each path includes a pattern that the user will enter, a view, and a name.
 The `name` argument is used as a shorthand by Django to refer to a path.
 An example of a path for a homepage looks like this.
+In DjangoGirls, you made a separate `urls.py` inside the app `blog`.
+That's valid Django, but we are going to just use the `urls.py` that was built inside of `config`.

 ```py
     path('/', views.index, name="home"),